 So, what’s is a service?
 A service is an application type that runs in the system background without a user interface.
 Services provide core operating system features, such as web serving, event logging, file serving, printing, cryptography, and error reporting.

-So, here is how to disable a service in Windows 7:
+Disable a service in Windows

 Step 3: Double-click on the particular service to open Properties.